shadows1995/AvukatAgiNet/AppleReview.md

 ### 3. File: pages/JobDetails.tsx
 - Integrated `useMobileApp`.
-- Replaced the "Upgrade to Premium" prompts with a generic block message: "Your account does not have access to this feature" when a non-premium user views a job detail on mobile.
+- Replaced the "Upgrade to Premium" prompts with a blocking message: "Bu göreve başvurmaya uygun değilsiniz." when a non-premium user views a job detail on mobile.

 ### 4. File: pages/PremiumPage.tsx
 - Integrated `useMobileApp`.